January: New Arrivals and Old Problems

 Finally, after a decade of litigation and having been left out of an official Federal apology in 2008, survivors of the residential school system in this province were vindicated and awarded a $50-million settlement, affecting some 800 people who had come through the system suffering immense abuse and cultural loss.
 The settlement was approved in September.

 Emma Reelis from Nain said it was a bittersweet victory, remembering those who did not survive the system, or who hadn’t lived long enough to see the issue settled.
-Survivor Tony Obed broke down after exiting the court.
+Survivor Toby Obed broke down after exiting the court.

 “It’s over,” he said.
 “We did it.”